-Over the Smoky Hills of weathered bedrock, the Post Rock Scenic Byway winds through fields, pastures and prairie.
+Over the Smoky Hills of weathered bedrock, the Post Rock Scenic Byway winds through 18 miles of fields, pastures, and prairie.
 The landscape's unique beauty and challenges required pioneers to earn their space here, and the legacy of their creativity and resourcefulness lives on.
 Just look at the stone fence posts for which this route was named - as functional as the day they were erected.
-Pioneers solved their fencing problems on the largely treeless plains by quarrying and then shaping limestone slabs.
-Today, that same innovative spirit has given rise to many independently minded artists, farmers and ranchers in the region.
+Pioneers solved their fencing problems on the largely treeless plains by quarrying and shaping limestone slabs.
+Today, that same innovative spirit has given rise to many independently-minded artists, farmers, and ranchers in the region.

 For more information about the Post Rock Scenic Byway, contact:Lucas Area Chamber of Commerce firstname.lastname@example.org 785-525-6288